+Technology in Music

+1/2 course

+Education

-The goal of this course is to provide students with a solid practical knowledge of music technology and its applications to music composition, performance and production.
-Through lecture, discussion, hands-on experience and projects, students develop basic proficiency in tools and methods used to create, perform and share music in the digital domain.
-Liberal Arts students may register with the consent of instructor.
+The goal of this course is to provide music education students with a solid practical knowledge of music technologies, in the context of music pedagogy.
+Through lecture, discussion, hands-on experience and projects, students will explore the tools and methods used for digital music composition, performance and production, through the lens of music instruction.

+MUS 150.